 Polarized sunglasses.
 These lenses reduce glare from a surface like water, so they’re great for sports and driving.
 But they can make it hard to see the liquid crystal display on your car’s dashboard.

 Your type of vision problem will determine the shape of your lens.
 You’ll need a concave lens (curves inward) if you’re nearsighted.
 A convex lens (curves outward) will help if you’re farsighted.
 If you have astigmatism, your cornea is shaped wrong, so your lenses may be more like a cylinder.
 Simply put, the lens is a tool you use to focus light onto your retina in the correct way.

 What Are Multifocal Eyeglass Lenses?

-If you are in your mid 40’s or older you probably have glasses with multifocal lenses, like bifocals or trifocals.
+If you're in your mid-40s or older, you probably have glasses with multifocal lenses, like bifocals or trifocals.
 These have two or more prescriptions to correct your vision.
 In the past, you could spot this type of lens by the line between the two sections.
 But today’s products often look seamless.

 Bifocals.
 The most common type of multifocal.
 The lens is split into two sections.
 The upper part helps with distance vision.
 The lower half is for near vision.
 They’re usually prescribed for people over 40 who can’t focus well anymore.
 That’s due to presbyopia, an age-related change that affects your eye's lens.

 Trifocals.
 These are bifocals with a third section.
 It sits above the bifocal portion of the lens.
 You look through it to see objects within arm's reach, like a computer screen.

 If you have questions about which type is right for you, talk to your eye doctor.
-She can help you choose the one that best fits your lifestyle and vision needs.
+They can help you choose the one that best fits your lifestyle and vision needs.

 Eyeglass Lens Coatings